sarsimha/CSXL-final-project-/docs/organizations.md

 ## Creating Events

 ### Backend logic

+In order to ensure that only Organization Executives are able to create a new event into the database, we created a new 'Eli Executive' user in `backend/script/dev_data/users.py` with a role defined in `backend/script/dev_data/roles.py` as an 'Organization Executive', binded as a pair in `backend/script/dev_data/user_roles.py`.
+We add a permission to create an event in `backend/script/dev_data/permissions.py` for the organization executive role.

 #### API
 `backend/api/event.py` creates the API routes and method `create_event()` to create a new event and add to the existing event databse while checking if the user is an Eli Exec.